 Please note that information and guidance on the PPP loan program is changing on a daily basis.
 The information provided in this article is current as of December 27, 2020.
 It is intended for general informational purposes only.
 Consult with your financial advisor about your specific situation.

-About the Author: Amber Goering, CPA, CGMA is an entrepreneurial CPA and small business champion with over 20 years in the profession.
+Amber Goering, CPA, CGMA, is an entrepreneurial CPA and small business champion with over 20 years in the profession.
 Her mission is to foster a firm culture where team members can thrive at work and at home while providing proactive attentiveness to clients.
 She is passionate about relationships and small business growth and development, offering proactive tax strategies, client accounting services, outsourced CFO services, and tailored advisory services to help entrepreneurs and established small business owners make informed decisions about their business’s future.